Sunday, Dec. 8, 2013

 Gabriela Alicia Martorell was born in Seattle, Washington, but moved as a toddler to Guatemala.
 At eight, she moved back to the United States and lived in Northern California until leaving for her undergraduate training at University of California, Davis.
 After obtaining her B.S. in Psychology, she earned her Ph.D. in Developmental and Evolutionary Psychology at University of California, Santa Barbara.
 Since that time, she has served a number of learning institutions including Portland State University, Norfolk State University, and her current full-time position at Virginia Wesleyan College.
-Gabriela has taught graduate and undergraduate courses in lifespan human development, infant development, child development, adolescent development, adulthood and aging, cultural issues in psychology, evolutionary psychology, developmental psychopathology, and a Capstone practicum in Early Childhood Education.
+Gabriela has taught courses in introductory psychology, research methods, lifespan human development, infant development, child development, adolescent development, adulthood and aging, cultural issues in psychology, evolutionary psychology and developmental psychopathology.
+She has also taught community-based learning courses where students have been placed in early childhood education and hospice settings.
 She is committed to teaching, mentoring and advising.
 She is currently conducting research on attachment processes in immigrant Latino/a adolescents which is funded by the Virginia Foundation for Independent Colleges, and is Co-Investigator for a National Science Foundation grant focused on student retention and success in science, technology, engineering, and math.
-Additionally, she has published one child development textbook and is currently working on a second.
+Additionally, she has published two textbooks and is currently working on a third.

 Martorell, G. A. (2012).
 Child.
 New York: McGraw-Hill

 Associate Producer, McGraw-Hill, Study Smart.
 Short films describing concepts in developmental psychology, 2013.